Toastmasters International: Toastmasters club structure

 Toastmasters International uses a local club-based structure, with an average club size of around 22 members.
 Meetings are held every week or bi-weekly and usually in the evening, although some clubs meet in the morning or afternoon.
 Each club operates as a separate entity with a set of requirements leading to chartered status for them to be recognised as official Toastmasters clubs.
 The chartered status allows clubs to use the names, promotional material and program of Toastmasters International.

 Every meeting is based on a set of organized speeches.
 Speakers are given feedback, often by a more experienced member, who then gives an impromptu speech with constructive feedback based on their performance.

-Part of the meetings is devoted to Table Topics, which are impromptu speeches that are assigned on the spot by a Topicsmaster.
-The goal of this is to think on one's feet with minimal preparation.
-In most clubs guests can choose to participate in the Table Topics segment of the club meeting.
-In some clubs, attendees are then asked to vote on who they thought gave the best speech.
+A portion of the meetings is devoted to Table Topics, impromptu speeches that are assigned on the spot by a Topicsmaster.
+Guests are invited to participate in the Table Topics segment of the club meeting or vote on the best speech.

 Education programs

+Toastmasters International aims to build the public speaking and leadership skills.

+Pathways

-Toastmasters International places a large emphasis on building the public speaking and leadership skills of its members.
-The current education system Pathways consists of 6 differing paths suited to their needs and requirements, based around Public Speaking, Interpersonal Communication, Management, Strategic Leadership, and Confidence.
+The Pathways education system consists of 6 differing paths suited to their needs and requirements, based around Public Speaking, Interpersonal Communication, Management, Strategic Leadership, and Confidence.
 The available pathways are ‘Dynamic Leadership, Engaging Humor, Motivational Strategies, Persuasive Influence, Presentation Mastery and Visionary Communication’.
 Every path is made up of at least 14 projects.

+Speechcraft

-Content consists of online and print materials, it being the first time in the organization’s history to provide modern technology in its programs.
-Content is available in English, translations are available in 5 languages.
-Speechcraft is a 4- to 8-week program with materials hosted online and is conducted by experienced Toastmasters members for non-members.
-To develop leadership skills, members lead at the club, area, or district levels, focus on content development, and participate in speech contests.
+Speechcraft is a 4- to 8-week program intended to develop leadership skills, focus on content development, and participate in speech contests.

 Public speaking championship

-Toastmasters runs an international public speaking championship formally known as the Toastmasters International World Champion of Public Speaking, which is held annually at its International Convention in August.
+Toastmasters runs an international public speaking championship formally known as the Toastmasters International World Championship of Public Speaking, which is held annually at its International Convention in August.
 It started in 1938 and involves over 33,000 participants in 141 countries, making it the world's largest oratory contest.
 There is a six-month process of elimination to reach the semifinals; in 2018, there were 106 participants who made it that far.
 There are ten places in the final, and speeches are judged on content, gestures, organization, and style.